pulumi/docs/content/blog/full-coverage-of-azure-resources-with-azure-native/index.md

 The top-level resources will use stable API versions and take no arbitrary breaking changes within a given major version of the package once we reach general availability; during the preview, breaking changes may appear in `0.x` minor versions.

-We still provide access to every version of every ARM API if you want to use a brand-new version or a specific version from the past.
+We still provide access to every version of every ARM API if you want to use the latest version or a specific version from the past.
 Each API version is mapped to its own module or namespace within the resource provider.

 ### Auto-Naming